The 10 Best Braided Lines

 video play icon

 This wiki has been updated 34 times since it was first published in September of 2015.
 Whether you are planning a fishing trip on a lake, a river, or out on the open ocean, make sure you select the right one of these braided lines.
 They are designed to provide anglers with a better sense of what is happening on the other end than mono or fluoro, and come in a variety of test strength and color options to ensure you don't have to come home with another "one that got away" story.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Daiwa J-Braid x8